sellisttg/AVP/readme.md

 ###c.
 Understood what people needed, by including people in the prototype development and design process;
 ###d.
 Used at least a minimum of three (3) “user-centric design” techniques and/or tools;
 ####1.
 Following the USDS Playbook
 We used the playbook published by the USDS.
 We integrated the playbook into our trello boards for checklists/key questions to facilitate team access.
-[Intitial Playbook](https://trello.com/b/XZ7T6XhN/digital-playbook), [Work in Progress](https://cloud.githubusercontent.com/assets/23264395/23351792/20e96844-fc78-11e6-87cd-a7e92e07773d.png), [Detailed Checklist Screen](https://cloud.githubusercontent.com/assets/23264395/23351810/46e243e0-fc78-11e6-99b8-b8e69242fefe.png)
+[Initial Playbook](https://trello.com/b/XZ7T6XhN/digital-playbook), [Work in Progress](https://cloud.githubusercontent.com/assets/23264395/23351792/20e96844-fc78-11e6-87cd-a7e92e07773d.png), [Detailed Checklist Screen](https://cloud.githubusercontent.com/assets/23264395/23351810/46e243e0-fc78-11e6-99b8-b8e69242fefe.png)
 ####2.
 We developed a strong vision statement followed by identifying personas, [Detailed Here](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/UserPersonas2.0.pdf)
 ####3.
 We used tree.taiga.io to manager our user stories, sprints and feedback at the core of our agile development process [Screen Image](https://github.com/sellisttg/AVP/blob/master/AVP%20GitHub%20docs/screen%20images/Tree.taiga.io-user-stories-sprint-1.png)
 ###e.
 Used GitHub to document code commits;